 Starting with clean, dry boots is key.
+So before putting any type of leather protector on your boots or shoes, clean them up!
 Rubbing dirt and grime into your leather is bad.
 Remove the laces if you want – we usually do.
 That way you can be sure no grit remains under the laces and you can get MooBuzz® All-Natural Leather Protection under there.

 Even if your boots are brand new it’s important to wipe them down with a soft cloth to remove any dust or grit.

-If you’re boots aren’t so new – just wipe them down with a clean damp cloth.
+If your boots aren’t so new – just wipe them down with a clean damp cloth.

 If they’re filthy - brush off as much of the dirt as possible before you wash them.
 Make sure to get in the nooks and crannies like between the upper and the welt and down under the lace stays if your boots lace up.